Funding Opportunities / Scholarships

 Athabasca University offers a number of awards, scholarships, and other funding to help students succeed in their program.
 Check the Research Centre’s website for information on funding that is available from external research granting agencies.

 A number of graduate awards, scholarships, and bursaries are administered by the Office of the Registrar.
 You can learn more about the graduate student awards AU co-ordinates and administers by referring to the Masters Level Student Awards page.
 For more information about doctoral research funding at AU visit Awards for Doctoral Students page.

-Application Deadline: Three times per year, February 10th, May 10th and October 10th
+Application Deadline: Four times per year, February 1, May 1, August 1, November 1

 As graduate (master’s and/or doctoral) programs develop at Athabasca University and student enrolment increases, the importance and value of graduate student research proliferate.
 Students engaging in systematic inquiry not only will be completing important milestones in their respective academic programs of graduate studies, but will also be contributing to their respective disciplines.
 The quality and reputation of Athabasca University as an academic centre of excellence will be reflected in the extent to which graduate students learn, develop, and apply their research competencies to investigate substantive questions/hypotheses in their respective disciplines.

-As a reminder, AU's Students Awards Program offers the following two awards to support dissemination/presentation opportunities for AU graduate students:
+As a reminder, AU Student Travel Awards Program offers the following two awards to support dissemination/presentation opportunities for AU graduate students:

 Funds are available through the Research Centre for research conducted by Athabasca University graduate program students' to assist in partially covering Data Management/Analysis Software costs incurred while completing their thesis/dissertation.